wahidrahim/api-promise-bug-demo/README.md

 2. refresh the page and notice the focused text-input blinking cursor become frozen while the `ApiProimse` is connecting.
 During this time buttons are not clickable either.

+Here you can see a deployed instance (production build) of the issue: https://quirky-lichterman-78b083.netlify.app